Yale School of Management MBA Review

 Essay 2 – Optional: If any aspect of your candidacy needs further explanation (unexplained gaps in work experience, choice of recommenders, academic performance, promotions or recognition, etc.), please provide a brief description here.
 (200 words maximum)

-Letter of Recommendation for ESADE Business School MBA
+Letter of Recommendation for Yale School Of Management MBA

 The most important thing to remember about letters of recommendation for graduate school is that they must be provided by someone who knows you professionally.
 The LORs of each recommender should, in theory, emphasise various attributes.
 Your letter of recommendation may also be utilised to assess your financial aid application.